-The Ferndale City Council consists of five members, four councilmembers and the mayor.
+The Ferndale City Council consists of five members, four council members, and the mayor.
 Councilmembers are elected at-large by the voters to serve overlapping four-year terms.
 The Mayor is elected by the voters in even-numbered election years and serves a two-year term.
 The City Council is the policy-setting body that is responsible for enacting ordinances, establishing policy, adopting and amending the budget, and adopting resolutions.
 The Mayor has appointive powers, subject to council approval.
 The City Council appoints the City Manager to support their efforts and oversee the daily operations of the City to ensure that the Council's policies, programs, and priorities are implemented.
 Several boards, commissions, and committees assist in carrying out various functions of city government.

 Table 3: Ferndale City Council

 Council Members Title Term Expiration

-Don Hindley Mayor November 2018
+Michael Sweeney Mayor November 2020

 Jennifer Fisk-Becker Councilmember November 2020

-Doug Brower Councilmember November 2018

 Patrick O'Rourke Councilmember November 2020

+Stephen Avis Councilmember November 2022

-Michael Sweeney Councilmember November 2018
+Robin Smith Councilmember November 2022

-While the current term ends in 2020, this seat will be up for election in November 2018 to fill the remaining two-year term.